General Charles Lennox, 2nd Duke of Richmond1

 by Joshua Reynolds 2

-Lady Anne Lennox was born on 24 June 1703.1 She was the daughter of Charles Lennox, 1st Duke of Richmond and Anne Brudenell.1 She married William Anne van Keppel, 2nd Earl of Albemarle, son of Arnold Joost van Keppel, 1st Earl of Albemarle and Gertrude de Quirna van der Duyn, on 21 February 1722 at Caversham, Oxfordshire, England.3 She died on 20 October 1789 at age 86 at New Street, Spring Gardens, London, England.1 Her will was probated in November 1789.1
+Lady Anne Lennox was born on 24 June 1703.1 She was the daughter of Charles Lennox, 1st Duke of Richmond and Anne Brudenell.1 She married William Anne van Keppel, 2nd Earl of Albemarle, son of Arnold Joost van Keppel, 1st Earl of Albemarle and Gertrude de Quirna van der Duyn, on 21 February 1722 at Caversham, Oxfordshire, EnglandG.3 She died on 20 October 1789 at age 86 at New Street, Spring Gardens, London, EnglandG.1 Her will was proven (by probate) in November 1789.1

-As a result of her marriage, Lady Anne Lennox was styled as Countess of Albemarle on 21 February 1722.
 From 21 February 1722, her married name became Keppel.
+After her marriage, Lady Anne Lennox was styled as Countess of Albemarle on 21 February 1722.
 She held the office of a Lady of the Bedchamber to Queen Caroline.1

 Children of Lady Anne Lennox and William Anne van Keppel, 2nd Earl of Albemarle